shorsher/developer-challenge/README.md

 Really like something different?
 No problem.
 We ask you to keep React and Node.js, but otherwise go for it.

+Find yourself throwing away most of the base repo?
+No problem.

 ## Setting up your Kaleido blockchain

 Run through our [Quick Start](https://docs.kaleido.io/using-kaleido/quick-start/).